madfam-io/plinto/apps/api/docs/FAQ.md

 ### Q: How do I set up SAML SSO?
 **A:** Follow our [SSO Integration Guide](api/sso-integration.md):
 1. Configure your identity provider (IdP)
-2. Add SSO provider configuration in Plinto
+2. Add SSO provider configuration in Janua
 3. Test the SAML authentication flow
 4. Configure user attribute mapping
 5. Enable SSO for your organization